arti9m/PHP-XLS-Excel-Parser/README.md

 var_dump($excel->cells); //Output all parsed cells from XLS file
 ```

-7. Read all cells row by row:
+7. Or you can read the cells row by row:
 ```PHP
 $excel->switch_to_row(); //switch to Row-by-row mode